nt-williams/lmtp/README.md

                             Lrnr_ranger)
 ```

-We’re now ready to estimate the effect of our treatment policy, `d`.
-In
+We can now estimate the effect of our treatment policy, `d`.
+In this
-this example, we’ll use the cross-validated TML estimator with 10 folds.
+example, we’ll use the cross-validated TML estimator with 10 folds.
+To
-To speed up computation, we can use parallel processing supported by the
+speed up computation, we can use parallel processing supported by the
 `future` package.

 ``` r